5 Innovative Performance Management Approaches

 A results-only work environment (ROWE) creates a workplace where results count the most, not the amount of time a given employee spends in the office.
 This approach is particularly useful for companies where employees are working remotely or telecommuting.
 In these circumstances, the concept of time spent at work is more difficult to measure.

-The most hands-off of the performance management approaches covered in this article, a results-only work environment can deliver great results.
+The most hands-on performance management model covered in this article, a results-only work environment can deliver great results.
 The flexibility can be ideal for employees who are productive when left to their own devices.
-But when teams need to work together, this approach can be counterproductive.

 The advantages of a results-only work environment include: